udayxhegde/udayxhegde.github.io/_posts/2021-06-21-managingworkloadidentities.md

 #### Machine Identities (or non-human identities).

 Machine identity is a term that is used by some industry analysts as well as product vendors to cover all the scenarios for non-human identities.
 We can classify them further into four broad categories.
 Over time, it is likely that these categories may overlap or even converge.
-##### Mobile or Desktop Devices
- Devices that we carry with us, either mobile or desktop, need an identity.
+- Mobile or Desktop Devices: Devices that we carry with us, either mobile or desktop, need an identity.
 In Azure AD, this identity is used to enable scenarios such as conditional access requiring a compliant device.

-##### Internet of Things (IoT)
-These devices typically act on their own, unlike a handheld device or a desktop.
+- Internet of Things (IoT): These devices typically act on their own, unlike a handheld device or a desktop.

-##### Workload Identities
-These are the identities referred to in this blog.
+- Workload Identities: These are the identities referred to in this blog.
 They represent identities needed by applications, services and scripts to authenticate and access resources.

-##### Robotic Process Automation (RPA)
-RPA is a relatively new trend where human-based processes are being automated.
+- Robotic Process Automation (RPA) : RPA is a relatively new trend where human-based processes are being automated.
 Some of these scenarios end up needing a user identity, primarily to deal with how software is licensed.
 And in some other scenarios, they may use one of the different types of machine identities.

 ### So, what are some issues customers face with workload identities?